-Wild Maine blueberries are a tradition, one that people poetically write about and families specifically schedule into their summer vacations.
-This native fruit keeps us anxiously awaiting the first shades of blue for harvest in August, and the appearance of fresh blueberry pies in local restaurants.
+Wild Maine blueberries, a tradition people poetically write about and families intentionally schedule into their summer vacations.
+This native fruit keeps us anxiously awaiting the first shades of blue, and the appearance of fresh blueberry pies in local restaurants.
 Simply put, there’s nothing like a wild Maine blueberry.

 From Our Field to Your Table in 24 hours

-Our goal is to create for you the best fresh-blueberry experience possible, and we work really hard to make that happen.
+We work really hard to create for you the best fresh-blueberry experience possible.
 Our wild blueberries are on your table within 24 hours of being harvested.
 That’s FRESH!
 You’ll taste the difference.

 Wild Blueberries Freeze Beautifully

-One of the many amazing things about this super fruit is when frozen, wild blueberries retain their incredible flavor and exceptional nutritional value.
-Start making room in your freezer; once you try our wild blueberries and learn of their powerful health benefits, you will pack away as many as possible to get you through to the next season.
+One of the many amazing things about this super fruit is wild blueberries retain their incredible flavor and exceptional nutritional value when frozen.
+Start making room in your freezer, because once you try our wild blueberries and learn of their powerful health benefits, you will pack away as many as possible to get you through to the next season.
 Our customers will tell you, Alexander’s blueberries have a significantly better flavor than supermarket frozen blueberries.
 There’s a definite difference!

-If you are new to this small blueberry with the big taste, know this–once you try a wild lowbush blueberry, no other blueberry will ever satisfy.
+If you are new to this small blueberry with the big taste, know this–once you try a WILD blueberry, no other blueberry will ever satisfy.

 Our Naive Choice